variousauthors/the-valley/NEXTSTEPS.md

      - [x] create the isolated town near the desert
 - [x] connect underworld 88x46 and add a sub-overworld map for that
 - [] add sub-overworld at 25, 16
+- [] connect 35, 30 to the underworld

 ### Post Feedback
  - bug: you can enter a door by pressing a or b and it is glitchy